binxhealth/hermes/hermes-plugin/README.md

 `$ grails install`

 You should now be able to find the plugin in your `~/.m2` directory and install it as a dependency into any of your local Grails apps.

+## Configuration

+To set the maximum number of times Hermes should attempt to send a failed message during the retry process, set the following application config property:

+`com.atlasgenetics.hermes.retryTimes`

+The default value is 5.